New to OklahomaCompare Car Insurance Quotes in 3 Steps

 There are many symbols attached to Oklahoma, and with its long history as the home of many Native American tribes it's not surprising.

-The Oklahoma flag honors over 60 tribes and groups of Native Americans.
+The Oklahoma flag honors tribes and groups of Native Americans.
 The blue field was inspired by a battle flag carried by the Choctaw soldiers during the civil war.
 An Osage Indian buffalo hide shield is paced in the center of the Oklahoma flag, decorated by the sacred eagle feathers and two symbols of peace: the calumet (peace pipe) and an olive branch.
 The crosses on the shield are a Native American symbol for stars, representing high ideals.

 The state flower is the mistletoe, which is seen in the boughs of trees in winter with its white berries visible against the dark braches of the trees.
 Mistletoe has a long history as a sacred plant and was adopted as the state plant in 1893.
 It is particularly abundant in the southern section of the state.